-Everyone knows the risks associated with driving – you take a risk every time you get into the car.
+Everyone knows the risks associated with driving – you take some level of risk every time you get into a car.
 But what if you’re out and about as pedestrian?
-You know to take care crossing the road, but you probably don’t expect to be in danger at every turn.
+You know to take care when crossing the road, but you probably don’t expect to be in danger at every turn.

-Yet sadly, the statistics tell a different story.
-In the UK alone, over 30,000 pedestrians are injured as a result of road traffic accidents every year.
-It’s a frightening figure.
-And of course, these injuries can come about in a variety of ways.
+And of course, injuries occurred from car accidents involving pedestrians can come about in a variety of ways.
 This fact plays a key role in determining whether the pedestrian has a valid personal injury claim to pursue.
-Here’s a rundown of the types of pedestrian accidents and claims to be aware of:

 Being hit by a vehicle on the pavement or on a crossing